Burn Wound Infections

 Approximately 50,000 burn-related hospital admissions annually

-A preclinical topical burn study in rats showed significant antibacterial activity against MRSA: Data demonstrated reduced bacterial load and higher percentage of wound closure with increasing doses of R327 compared to Soframycin.
-A separate human skin model showed the R327 was non-irritating, even at high concentrations.
+• Rat Thermal Wound Infection Model: Demonstrated significant antibacterial activity against MRSA, reduced bacterial load and higher percentage of wound closure with increasing doses of R327 compared to Soframycin.

 Helpful Sites